Ph.D., Sociology and Demography, University of California-Berkeley

 My research focuses on demography and criminology, broadly defined, with particular interests in fertility, mortality, population health, mass imprisonment, and social inequality.
 I apply and develop demographic, statistical, and mixed methodologies to understand changing patterns of inequality — nationally and abroad.
 My research has appeared in social science and medical journals.

 I am currently collaborating on three projects.
-The first project assesses how mass incarceration has affected measures of social inequality and demographic processes (fertility, mortality, and morbidity) among subpopulations with the highest risk of criminal justice contact in America, which has led to the development of new demographic methods for multiple-partner fertility; new methods for estimating mortality in differential population environments; and the construction of new statistical weights for national sample surveys.
+The first project assesses how mass incarceration has affected measures of social inequality and demographic processes (fertility, mortality, and morbidity) among subpopulations with the highest risk of criminal justice contact in America, which has led to the development of new demographic methods for multiple-partner fertility; new statistical methods for estimating mortality in differential population environments; and new sampling weights for national surveys that exclude marginal populations.
 The second project investigates how national, regional, and global patterns of mortality, morbidity, and injuries have changed over time.
 The final project is a multi-state mixed-method data collection effort to assess the legal history and social consequences of monetary sanctions across different jurisdictions within the United States, which has led to new sampling methods for dual design studies.